TIC-80

 TIC-80 is a free and open-source fantasy video game console for making, playing, and sharing games on a limited platform that mimics the 8-bit systems of the 1980s.
-It has built-in code, sprite, map, music, and sound effect editors, as well as a command line interface that allow users to develop and edit games within the console.
-The games made in TIC-80 can be exported as virtual game cartridges and bundled for different platforms, including Android, Linux, MacOS, Windows, baremetal Raspberry Pi, Nintendo 3DS, RetroArch, and HTML5 (using WebAssembly).
-It supports programming languages including JavaScript, MoonScript, and Lua, as well as Ruby, Wren, Fennel, Squirrel and D. TIC-80 is often compared to PICO-8, a well known fantasy system which is not open source; both systems are becoming popular with games programmers who are interested in classic home computers and consoles.
+It has built-in code, sprite, map, music, and sound effect editors, as well as a command line interface that allow users to develop and edit games within the fantasy console.

+The games made in TIC-80 can be exported as virtual game cartridges and bundled for different platforms, including Android, Linux, MacOS, Windows, bare metal Raspberry Pi, Nintendo 3DS, RetroArch, and HTML5 (using WebAssembly).
+It supports programming languages including JavaScript, MoonScript, and Lua, as well as Ruby, Wren, Fennel, Squirrel, Python and D.

+TIC-80 is often compared to PICO-8, a fantasy system which is not open source; both systems are becoming popular with games programmers who are interested in classic home computers and consoles.